-- Purchase and store ADA.
+- Purchase and store MATIC.

-- Seek Investment Opportunities on Cardano
+- Seek Investment Opportunities on Polygon.

-Let's jump right into the Cardano Blockchain!
+Let's jump right into Polygon Network!

 Step 1: Prepare tokens

 It is necessary to have a non-custodial wallet after you buy tokens on CEXs to store tokens and interact with DeFi.
-At this time, many different wallets, including the Coin98 Super App, can store ADA coins.
+At this time, many different wallets, including the Coin98 Super App, can store MATIC coins.

 - Step 2: Select "Receive".

-- Step 3: Copy the wallet address or scan the QR code and send your assets to this address.
+- Step 3: Copy the wallet address or scan the QR code address and send your assets to this address.

-I'll walk you through the process for the two methods listed above.
+To make it easier for you to visualize, I'll walk you through the process for the two methods listed above.

 Step 1: Login to the Binance Mobile App.
-I recommend reading this "How to use Binance'' article.
+I recommend reading this “How to use Binance'' article

 Step 3: In this step, you will see:

-- Number 2 indicates which fiat currency you have now to buy USDT.
+- Number 2 indicates which fiat currency you have now to buy USDT

-- Number 3 indicates which token you want to buy (e.g. USDT, BTC, BUSD, etc.).
+- Number 3 indicates which token you want to buy (e.g. USDT, BTC, BUSD, etc.)

 - Number 4 displays a list of sellers who will sell you USDT in exchange for your fiat currency.